The next weekend retreat, entitled Awakening the Heart, is on 14-16 June 2024 with Dharma teachers are Zohar Lavie & Nathan Glyde.

 We are happy to find a retreat centre that aligns with our values of providing a simple, sustainable and accessible environment that supports us on the path.
 La Maison du Chemin des Roches is situated in Dongelberg, a rural setting about 45 minute drive from Brussels.
 The two buildings of the house can accommodate about 28 people in single, double and triple rooms, with plenty of shared bathrooms.
 Please note that single rooms are offered first to those who need it due to health reasons.
 The shared rooms all have single beds.
 There is a beautiful, light and spacious practice hall.
 Delicious, healthy vegetarian food is cooked on-site.

-None of the registration fee goes directly to Susie, so participants are asked to make a financial contribution to our non-profit association Roots for the organisation, teachings and guidance that she will offer over the weekend.
+None of the registration fee goes directly to the teacher(s), so participants are asked to make a financial contribution to them.
 This follows the inspiring tradition that cannot put a price on priceless teachings, that promotes solidarity as a sustainable economic model, and gives us an opportunity to practice generosity.
 Read more about the tradition of dana here.

 “From time to time, to remind ourselves to relax and be peaceful, we may wish to set aside some time for a retreat, a day of mindfulness, when we can walk slowly, smile, drink tea with a friend, enjoy being together as if we are the happiest people on Earth.”
 Thich Nhat Hanh